Menu

 • Re-imagining and/or re-orienting pedagogical practices that directly support young children, their families, educators and/or communities

-The award will be considered for those graduates who have completed their doctorate in the period between 1 January 2023 and 31 December 2023.
-The nominee’s active engagement with both Reconceptualising Early Childhood Education (RECE) Conference and the field of early childhood education will be taken into account.
+The award will be considered for those graduates who have submitted their doctorate in the period between 1 January 2024 and 31 December 2024 (graduated).
+The nominee’s active engagement with both the Reconceptualising Early Childhood Education (RECE) Conference and the field of early childhood education will be taken into account.

 Nomination packets should include: